unjournal/pypubpub/README.md

 - Also to build metadata files for RePEc
 - Enable other feeds and updates (e.g., evaluation data reporting)

+3. Usage: See the 'tests/' directory.
+The requirements for access are Pubpub information: community_id, community_url, email, password.
+To find out Pubpub Ids such as the community_id see the FAQ at: https://github.com/pubpub/sdk?tab=readme-ov-file#faq , which recommends the PubPub ID Finder:  https://pubpub.tefkah.com/

 ## Project management

 Coda task: [Work w/ PubPub API](https://coda.io/d/_dOyXJoZ6imx#All-unfinished-current-Tasks_tuXFw/r159&view=modal)